IkshitaMishra/SocialNetworkAnalysis/README.md

 # SocialNetworkAnalysis

 •	Built a Mention Graph from users mentioning (@) other user names in their #GamerGate tweets.

 •	Calculated Social Network centrality measures and network statistics along with visualizing node degree distribution.

 •	Detected community network structure along with visualization using Girvan-Newman algorithm.

+• Plotting the network using colors representing different communities, and sizes representing a centrality measure.